mavleo96/LLaVA-NeXT/docs/TRAIN_ALTERNATING.md

 If `--inspect_weights` shows a reasonable number of matched parameters, start full training (same flags but without `--inspect_weights`).
 You can also add `--throughput_log_steps 50` to get samples/sec traces.

-3) Quick note on verification: If you want to verify the wrapper will instantiate the alternating class without downloading weights, use `--dry_run`:
+3) Quick note on verification: To verify the wrapper will instantiate the alternating class without downloading weights, use `--dry_run`:

 ```bash
 python train_alternating.py --model_name_or_path your_repo/alternating_attn_checkpoint --dry_run
 ```

-That's it.
-See `docs/TRAIN_ALTERNATING_EXTENDED.md` for more examples, the selective-copy code snippet, and troubleshooting tips.
+See `docs/TRAIN_ALTERNATING_EXTENDED.md` for more examples.